MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ConfigAnalyzerPolicyRecommendation.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the Get-ConfigAnalyzerPolicyRecommendation cmdlet to policies (and the corresponding users) who have settings configured that fall below the suggested values for Standard and Strict preset security policies.
+Use the Get-ConfigAnalyzerPolicyRecommendation cmdlet to compare the settings in your existing security policies to the settings that are used in the Standard or Strict preset security policies.
+Settings that are below the recommend value are returned in the results.

 **Note**: We recommend that you use the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell.
 For instructions, see [Use the Exchange Online PowerShell V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online-powershell-v2).